• Home

 Preparing for Economic Challenges and Opportunities in 2025 and Beyond

-During this session, Michael Fuez, ITR Economics, will discuss the timing and actions necessary to navigate the twin challenges of inflation and interest rates as they prepare for what’s coming this year and beyond.
+During this session, Michael Feuz, ITR Economics, will discuss the timing and actions necessary to navigate the twin challenges of inflation and interest rates as business owners prepare for what’s coming this year and beyond.
 Attendees will walk away with information on the domestic and global economic landscape, a sense of how conditions may vary by industry and the ways in which they can position their companies for maximum return in the coming years.

 The Balancing Act - New Hire Development and Company Performance